Biography

-Leonardo is known amongst the Jiu-Jitsu community as “The Wizard”, a nickname given to him by Kid Peligro, the most acclaimed author and one of the most respected writers of Brazilian Jiu-Jitsu.
+Leonardo is known amongst the Jiu-Jitsu community as “The Wizard”, a nickname given to him by Kid Peligro, the most acclaimed author and one of the most respected writers of Brazilian and Gracie Jiu-Jitsu.
 Kid Peligro first noticed Leo’s humble and studious approach to Jiu-jitsu and eventually gave him the nickname because of his ability to read and adapt to his opponents intentions while reacting to every technique by creating a counter move and variation to them seemingly out of nothing.
 Upon first training with Leo, Kid Peligro was particularly impressed by how his techniques worked on opponents regardless of their size or shapes making them seem weightless.

-Leo continues to teach and expand his association, sharing his goals and visions with his ever growing roster of students.
-He anxiously awaits the day in which he will promote his first generation of Black Belts from the USA so that they can share in spreading his love and knowledge of Brazilian Jiu-Jitsu.
+Leo continues to teach and expand his association, trying to preserve the philosophy of Grand Master Helio Gracie and show an authentic version of this Brazilian system of self-defense.
+He anxiously waits the day in which he will promote his first generation of Black Belts from the USA so that they can share in spreading his love and knowledge of Gracie Jiu-Jitsu.

-• Only active Brazilian Black Belt in the Sugar Land area to train and receive his black belt in Rio de Janeiro, Brazil.
+• Only active Brazilian Black Belt in the Sugar Land area to train and receive his black belt in Rio de Janeiro, Brazil

 • Multiple Times World Medalist